Suggestions and Complaints

 If you wish to make a complaint and are not the patient involved, we will require the written consent of the patient to confirm that they are unhappy with their treatment and that we can deal with someone else about it.
 In the event that the patient is deceased, then we may agree to respond to a family member or anyone acting on their behalf or who has had an interest in the welfare of the patient.

-Where the patient is incapable of providing consent due to illness, accident or mental capacity it may still be possible to deal with the complaint.
-Please provide the precise details of the circumstances which prevent this in your covering letter.
+Where the patient is incapable of providing consent due to illness, accident or mental capacity, it may still be possible to deal with the complaint.
+Please provide the precise details of the circumstances that prevent this in your covering letter.

-Please note that we are unable to discuss any issue relating to someone else without their express permission, which must be in writing, unless the circumstances above apply.
+We are unable to discuss any issue relating to someone else without their express permission, which must be in writing unless the circumstances above apply.
 You may also find that if you are complaining on behalf of a child who is capable of making their own complaint, we will expect that child to contact us themselves to lodge their complaint.

-We may still need to correspond directly with the patient, or may be able to deal direct with the third party.
-This will depend on the wording of the authority provided.
+We may still need to correspond directly with the patient or may be able to deal directly with the third party, depending on the wording of the authority provided.